 Vicky’s love affair with nature started at just 6 months of age when she made a mad dash for Lake Superior.
 Her parents scooped her up as tiny fingers touched the water.
 That exhilaration has stayed with her a lifetime.
 She has traveled to many different countries, but it was excursions to Central America and Asia that Vicky became especially passionate about tropical rainforests.
 She began painting botanical watercolors to raise awareness about fragile ecosystems and has provided artwork for Conservation Organizations in Mexico, Peru, Bolivia and Canada.

 Vicky’s preferred medium is watercolour, occasionally using metalpoint and mixed media.
 Her work has been part of numerous international juried exhibitions, including Focus on Nature XIV at the New York State Museum and the Botanical Art Worldwide exhibition at the Ottawa Museum of Nature.
-She is a member of the Guild of Natural Science Illustrators, the American Society of Botanical Artists, the Health and Science Communications Association and is an AFC signature member.
+She is a member of the Guild of Natural Science Illustrators, the American Society of Botanical Artists, Nature Vancouver and is an AFC signature member.